Floobits/flukes/README.md

 ####<a name="List"></a>List
 A thin wrapper around arrays because general getters (Harmony) haven't landed in JS land yet.
+Lists have all methods of Arrays.
 Lists only update when members are added or removed.

 #### <a name="AutoBinder"></a>AutoBinder Mixin (Binding to React Components)
 The AutoBinder Mixin is glue for binding Models to  Components.
 When the Model's state changes, the mixin calls forceupdate on the Component ensuring it is rerendered.
 Consider the following model and component: